Back to Top

 Physical Presence

-Physical presence means your actual permanent home and legal residence.
+Physical presence refers to your actual permanent home and legal residence.
 Proof of physical presence may include all of the following:

 • Lease agreements